 The Ginkakuji temple in Kyoto was built by Yoshimasa in 1490.

-You can learn the traditional kintsugi techniques in Sydney CBD
+You can learn both Traditional and Modern Kintsugi techniques in Sydney CBD.

 Kintsugi Gift SHOP

 Why not give presents to family members and friends for all occasions, inclusive of birthdays, Christmas and anniversaries.

 Before you send us an email for quotation, Please click here for the repair page, you can see some ideas how much will be cost and how long will it take.
 The price depending on the severity of the damage and which method would you like to have.
 Thank you very much !
 Please understand that there are many requests for repair and it takes time.